 Magnesium is an essential nutrient.
 It helps your muscles and nerves function properly and helps your bone health and development.
 Would a magnesium supplement be a good choice for you?

 Dawn Gerber, PharmD, a clinical ambulatory pharmacy specialist with Banner Health, said men need 400 mg to 420 mg of magnesium per day, while women need 310 mg to 320 mg daily.
 In most instances, you can get the magnesium you need from a healthy, balanced diet.
 “Most people do not need a magnesium supplement to meet the recommended daily amount.
 Following a well-balanced meal plan that you enjoy should be enough,” she said.

-Foods such as spinach and other green leafy vegetables, nuts, seeds, legumes, beans, plain yogurt, milk and whole grains are good sources of magnesium.
+Spinach and other green leafy vegetables, nuts, seeds, legumes, beans, plain yogurt, milk and whole grains are magnesium-rich foods.
 You’ll find magnesium added to some breakfast cereals and oatmeal as well.
 Highly processed foods are less likely to have the magnesium you need.

 Here’s when a magnesium supplement might make sense

 Some people with certain health conditions might need more magnesium than they get in their diets.
 You might want to consider a magnesium supplement if you:

 - Have long-term alcoholism and alcohol dependence, since your diet may be poor

 - Have osteoporosis, since you need more magnesium to help protect your bones

-- Have Crohn’s disease or celiac disease, since chronic diarrhea may lower your magnesium levels over time
+- Have Crohn’s disease or celiac disease, since chronic diarrhea may lower your levels of magnesium over time

-- Have uncontrolled type 2 diabetes, since that can make you urinate more, and that can remove magnesium from your body
+- Have uncontrolled type 2 diabetes, since high blood sugar levels can make you urinate more, and that can remove magnesium from your body

 - Are older, since as you age, your gut tends to absorb less magnesium from food, and your kidneys get rid of more magnesium

 Dr. Gerber points out the claims that magnesium can help lower blood pressure are unfounded.
-“The data shows that the effects of magnesium on high blood pressure are minimal and insignificant.
+“Studies show that the effects of magnesium on high blood pressure are minimal and insignificant.
 No one should rely on magnesium supplements for lowering blood pressure,” she said.

 Can you get too much magnesium?